 The law doesn't do it.

-years, you know, your grandfather and your grandfather's grandfather and they all went to college and stuff, you're going to have a lot of people to help you.
+But the example I like to use is if you were born into a family that has been doing well for 100 years, your grandfather and your grandfather's grandfather, and they all went to college and stuff, you're going to have a lot of people to help you.

-You know, you'll have funding if you need it to start a business.
+You'll have funding if you need it to start a business.

-But here's what, here's what I suggest.
+But here's what I suggest.

 Instead of saying reverse racism, because that just doesn't work for anybody, just say it's systemic.